taylorjdlee/NumberPrettifier/README.md

-# NumberPrettifer
+# NumberPrettifier
-A python script that prettifys numbers
+A python script that prettifies numbers

 ## Description
 This repo features two files prettifier.py and test_prettifier.py.